keu/docs/astro/develop-project.md

 ## Add test data or files for local testing

 Use the `include` folder of your Astro project to store files for testing locally, such as test data or a dbt project file.
-These files are not included when you deploy your project to Astro.
+The files in your `include` folder are included in your deploys to Astro, but they are not parsed by Airflow.
+Therefore, you don't need to specify them in `.airflowignore` to prevent parsing.

 If you're running Airflow locally, apply your changes by refreshing the Airflow UI.